rt64/rt64/TEXTURE-PACKS.md

   - **stream**: Textures are loaded asynchronously, potentially causing visual pop-in.
 This is **solved by generating a low mipmap cache** via the `texture_packer` tool.
 This is the default behavior.
   - **preload**: Textures are loaded at the start of the game and will remain in memory, preventing any sort of pop-in at the expense of memory usage and increased initial loading times.
 Only recommended for textures where no kind of pop-in is tolerable, even when using the low mipmap cache.
   - **stall**: Stops the renderer until the texture is loaded.
 Can be useful for instances where loading screens are known to appear. **Not recommended**.

+Filters are processed in the order they appear.
+Keep this in mind to resolve any potential conflicts between the filters.
+Feel free to ignore this feature until you feel the need to control the loading behavior of the textures in more detail.

 ### Textures